 In my reporting, I was generally called upon to write what was said, what was voted upon, what actions were being taken.
-Over time and increasingly, it was work that made me feel increasingly ineffectual, compromised, and even complicit.
-How many times had I written and reported that someone important had declared it was time to take action?
+Over time and increasingly, it was work that made me feel increasingly ineffectual and uncomfortable with my ambiguous position.
+How many times had I written and reported that a European representative had declared it was time to take action?

-The text in enditem. is drawn from a reworking of the corpus of my writing from that time – ripped up, rewound, regurgitated – using adapted modernist and avant garde techniques in order to create poems that, I think, speak to the violence permeating our politics.
-In this way, I see the book as both testimony and confession, disavowal and reappropriation.
+The text in enditem. is drawn from a reworking of the corpus of my writing from that time – ripped up, rewound, regurgitated – using adapted modernist and avant garde techniques in order to create poems that, I think, address the ambiguity in contemporary politics and the ways we manage crisis.
+In this way, I see the book as both testimony and commitment.

 A poem from the book